 Welcome to my webpage!
 I was born and raised in Northeast Texas close to Texarkana.
 My Bachelors degrees are from Baylor University in both History and Anthropology.
 My Masters degree in Teaching is from the University of the Incarnate Word in San Antonio.
 I have lived in Houston for the past 4 years and absolutely love it!
 I recently married my husband in December 2018 cue the name change from Willson to D'Mello.
 We live in Sugar Land and have 3 wonderful cats to keep us company!

-This year marks my fourth year teaching and second year in Pearland ISD.
+This year marks my fifth year teaching and third year in Pearland ISD.
 I love teaching and getting to know my students while teaching them U.S History and Texas History.
 On this website, I'll update our class calendar as well as link any fun learning activities we've done in class.
 There will also be links to review games and study materials for students.
 If you have any questions or concerns, please do not hesistate to contact me.
 I look forward to meeting all of my students and their wonderful support systems!